 Drilling in North America and Central America

-There have been some exploratory measures in the recent past that will cause the trend of floaters in the water around the Gulf of Mexico to increase in 2020.
+Some exploratory measures in the recent past will cause the trend of floaters in the water around the Gulf of Mexico to increase in 2021.
 Trinidad should see a slight increase in drilling in the next few years.
 Rigzone claims that the drilling procedures surrounding these areas will depend upon “the success of new exploration campaigns.”

 Offshore Reserves Running Low

 One of the trends that this industry will see in the next few years is a diminished supply of oil from offshore reserves.
 MSN Money has written about the idea of offshore drilling becoming more popular because of the depleted reserves surrounding land drilling sites.
-Since there isn’t as much of the resource available on land, more companies have moved to financing offshore drilling operations.
-There are less government regulations to stop companies from drilling in the ocean.
-Consequently, the reserve of natural resources within the ocean floor is going to be diminished by a rise in popularity of offshore drilling.
+Since there isn’t as much resource available on land, more companies have moved to finance offshore drilling operations.
+There are fewer government regulations to stop companies from drilling in the ocean.
+Consequently, the reserve of natural resources within the ocean floor is going to be diminished by a rise in the popularity of offshore drilling.